DavidGarzonV/local-music-manager-frontend/README.md

 # Local Music Manager

-App for migrate music from local computer files to Youtube Music Playlists, the application uses [local-music-manager-backend](https://github.com/DavidGarzonV/local-music-manager-backend) as backend.
+App for load music from local computer files to Youtube Music Playlists, the application uses [local-music-manager-backend](https://github.com/DavidGarzonV/local-music-manager-backend) as backend.

 **Note**: Only tested in Windows.